drpresq/sshepard/README.md

     Common Usage:
-	sshepard -a list-users -t 192.168.1.1 192.168.1.2				Returns a list of users by IP sshepard -a add-users -t 192.168.1.1 -p /home/user/pub-keys			Add users to each target based on key name sshepard -a run-command -t 192.168.1.1 -c sudo whoami; cat /etc/passwd		Runs the two commands on each target
+	sshepherd -a list-users -t 192.168.1.1 192.168.1.2				Returns a list of users by IP sshepherd -a add-users -t 192.168.1.1 -p /home/user/pub-keys			Add users to each target based on key name sshepherd -a run-command -t 192.168.1.1 -c sudo whoami; cat /etc/passwd		Runs the two commands on each target
 ```